GOP senators detail $618 billion COVID relief counteroffer ahead of Biden meeting

 The GOP plan calls for another round of direct payments to taxpayers, but would cap the income level of those who are eligible to receive them at a lower level than previous rounds of aid.
 Individuals making less than $40,000 would receive $1,000, with the amount tapering off for those making between $40,000 and $50,000.

 The proposal would also extend expanded federal unemployment insurance to $300 per week through June 30, on top of state benefits.
-Mr. Biden has sought an extension of unemployment aid through September.
+Mr. Biden has sought an extension of unemployment aid of $400 per week through September.

 The plan includes $160 billion for a national vaccine program, personal protective equipment production and expanded testing, as well as a $40 billion injection into the Paycheck Protection Program to provide loans to small businesses.
 It would also allocate $20 billion in an initiative to get children back to school, and extend expanded SNAP benefits through September at a cost of $3 billion.